Last Updated on August 18, 2023 by Louisa

 8. Why We Broke Up – Daniel Handler

-Min Green is breaking up with her boyfriend, Slaterton, by writing him a letter and giving him a box.
+Why We Broke Up is a story about Min Green who is breaking up with her boyfriend, Slaterton, by writing him a letter and giving him a box.

 As each item after item is accounted for, the box will also be dumped.